 Or, for those with more experience, seeking out an expert like a financial modeller could take your strategy to the next level.
 Gone are the days when these profiles were only for M&A; now, this expertise is accessible to startups.
 With these tools, they can weather some of the volatility that comes with being new to the game.

-Web design, UX and data
+Bootstrap a startup with web design, UX and data

 There are certain projects a business has to undertake when it’s just starting out.
 Many of these are some of the organisation’s most important operational tools.
 Take the website for instance; and now, having an AppStore presence is often just as important.
 Data architecture is also key.
 The company needs tools to harvest, organise, and analyse data mined from marketing efforts or any other source.